Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2022-01-19-Software Engineering_What is Agile.markdown

 ### Summary

-1. Agile is a set of values and principles, it is not themework or methodology
+1. Agile is a set of values and principles, it is not theme work or methodology
 2. A team can be agile by making decisions based on Agile Values and Principles
-3. The decision making process is how a team becomes Agile
+3. The decision-making process is how a team becomes Agile
 4. The values and principles have enough flexibility to allow teams in a wide variety of organizations to develop software in the ways that work best for their particular situation
-   &rarr; It provides enough direction to help a team continually move toward theri full potential
+   &rarr; It provides enough direction to help a team continually move toward their full potential

 ### Scrum Framework

 ![Scrum Framework Image](https://upload.wikimedia.org/wikipedia/commons/thumb/5/58/Scrum_process.svg/1200px-Scrum_process.svg.png "Scrum Framework Image")

-- Product Backlog: Product features and requirements desired by the different stakeholders
+1. Product Backlog: Product features and requirements desired by the different stakeholders.

-- Based on the product backlog, what we are going to do in this Sprint (certain cycle) 2weeks - 1 month
+2. Based on the product backlog, what we are going to do in this Sprint (certain cycle) from about 2 weeks - 1 month

 **Scrum Details**

 1. Backlog Refinement Meeting
 2. Sprint Planning Meeting
-   Backlog : backlog, and next sprint
+   Backlog: backlog, and next sprint
 3. Daily Scrum Meeting 15 mins max
-4. Sprint review : demo delivered to stakeholders for approval or rejection
+4. Sprint review: demo delivered to stakeholders for approval or rejection
-5. <u>Sprint Retrospective</u> : consider what went well and what needs improvement
+5. Sprint Retrospective : consider what went well and what needs improvement

 ### Extreme Programming (XP) Framework

 ![Extreme Programming (XP) Image](https://www.tutorialspoint.com/extreme_programming/images/extreme_programming_in_nutshell.jpg "XP Image")

 1. XP Planning
-   Begin with user stories, team estimates cost, commitment made on delivery date.. etc
+   Begin with user stories, team estimates cost, or the commitment made on delivery date.. etc
 2. XP Design
-   Follows KIS(“Keep it small and simple.”, “Keep it short and simple.”) principle, encourages use of CRC cards, desing prototypem and refactoring
+   Follows KIS(“Keep it small and simple.”, “Keep it short and simple.”) principle, encourages the use of CRC cards, designs prototypes and refactoring
 3. XP Coding
    pair programming: work in pairs, sharing one screen and keyboard (which also improves communication) so that all code is reviewed as it is written
 4. XP Testing
-   unit tests executed daily, acceptance tests define by customer.
+   unit tests executed daily, acceptance tests defined by the customer.